 Cotton sheets should also be washed in lukewarm water, but they should be air-dried to prevent shrinkage.
 Regarding wrinkle resistance, cotton sheets are more resistant to wrinkles than linen.

 Cotton sheets tend to be more affordable than linen sheets.
-However, due to the durability of linen, it may actually be a better investment in the long run.
+However, due to linen’s durability, it may be a better investment in the long run.
 Linen is also less likely to need replacing as often as cotton.

 You can also consider investing in quality long-staple organic cotton sheets, such as Supima Sheets by Coyuchi.
 They´re more expensive upfront but are much more durable and last longer than conventional cotton sheets.